sarthakone105/oil_well_saturn/README.md

 # Oil Well Detection using YOLOv8

 ## Overview
 This project focuses on detecting oil wells in images using the YOLOv8 object detection model.
-The input images can be in TIFF or image format, and the output will also be in TIFF format.
+The input images can be in TIFF or image format, and the output will also be in jpg format.

 ## Requirements
 - Python 3